-Garlic mustard is a biennial.
-It propagates only by seeds and starts growing very early in the spring.
-In the first year, low-growing rosettes appear, which can be green or purplish in color.
-The leaves are kidney-shaped with scalloped edges.
-From these rosettes, eight-inch-long, thin, hairy stems will emerge.
-In the spring it is relatively easy to identify garlic mustard by the strong pungent garlic or onion smell of the new leaves, but that odor dissipates as the season progresses.
+Garlic mustard begins its growth cycle in very early spring.
+In the first year, low-growing green or purple rosettes appear.
+The leaves are shaped like a kidney and have scalloped edges.
+In the spring, it's relatively easy to identify garlic mustard by the strong pungent garlic or onion smell of the new leaves, but the odor dissipates as the season progresses.

 If garlic mustard pops up in your yard, you need to make sure that it does not turn into a satellite infestation.
-As soon as you spot them, remove the plants with their entire roots.
+As soon as you spot the weeds, remove the plants from the ground, making sure to take the entire root system with them.
 If the soil is loose and wet, you might be able to hand-pull them but getting the entire taproot out usually requires a garden knife or similar weeding tool.

 If you are dealing with a large, established infestation of garlic mustard, it will take several years to control it.
 By removing any emerging seedlings and mature plants before they spread more seeds, you can gradually exhaust the seed bank reserves.

 How to Prevent Garlic Mustard from Spreading

 Do not compost the pulled plants—the seeds can remain viable even in the hot temperatures of your compost bin or pile and regenerate once that compost has been applied to your garden or landscape.
 It's also a good idea not to leave the pulled plants lying around, as they may continue to develop and set seed.
 Always dispose of pulled plants in plastic bags.
 You can also burn them, but you need to do it promptly before they dry because otherwise the seed pods can burst open and disperse the seed.
 First-year seedlings can also be buried deeply in a location that will remain undisturbed.